classBabacar/Connect4/README.md

 # AI Time
 I finally incorporated the AI, if you want to test out possible heuristics and make the AI truly dominant you can optimize the scoreMetric function aswell as coming up with a method to distinguish who is winning and losing in a game of connect4, I can only imagine how much creative things you can come up with.

-Currently the AI looks 4 moves ahead if you are feeling good and think you can beat it change the value of the **lookForward value on line 839 at connect4.cc**, to a higher value.
+Currently the AI looks 4 moves ahead if you are feeling good and think you can beat it change the value of the **lookForward value on line 789 at connect4.cc**, to a higher value.
+Also I think I figured a strong heurtic value so..good luck. :)
 Keep in mind the higher the value the longer you wait and please dont put it on a value of 100+...bad things can happen lol.

 # Features Added